 The ESSA makes several important changes pertaining to preparation and professional development for teachers of ELs.
-First, instead of describing these programs and activities as "high-quality," as under NCLB, the statute has strengthened these provisions by clarifying that such programs and activities supported by Title III funds must be "effective."
+First, instead of describing these programs and activities as "highquality," as under NCLB, the statute has strengthened these provisions by clarifying that such programs and activities supported by Title III funds must be "effective."

-Districts must use Title III funds to provide effective professional development for teachers and principals of ELs that is:
+Districts must use Title III funds to provide effective professional development for teachers and school-site administrators of ELs that is:

-- Designed to improve the instruction and assessment of ELs; - Designed to enhance the ability of teachers and principals to understand and implement
+- Designed to improve the instruction and assessment of ELs; - Designed to enhance the ability of teachers and school-site administrators to understand